-Table 3 Number of reports of infrastructure factors contributing to collisions
+Table 4 Number of reports of infrastructure factors contributing to collisions

-Infrastructure factors identified for collisions # of reports Infrastructure design issues Ridge on shared path 1 Bike lane ending when it enters a roundabout or poor cycle path marking on the roundabout 3 Tight bend in a shared path or path too narrow 2 Oncoming path users obscured 1 Bike path in dog leash-free area 1 Parking spaces in inappropriate places for major cycling route 1 Many vehicle entry/ exit points along shared path 1 Slippery paint on road 1 Lack of cycling infrastructure Poor linkage of cycling infrastructure 4 Cycling infrastructure coming to an abrupt end 3 Lack of cycling infrastructure in busy traffic areas 2 Intersection of infrastructure e.g. moving from a road onto a driveway or going from a paved surface to an uneven surface 4 Poor maintenance e.g. overgrown vegetation; loose gravel; uneven surfaces and potholes in the road or path 7
+Infrastructure factors identified for collisions Number of reports Infrastructure design issues Ridge on shared path 1 Bike lane ending when it enters a roundabout or poor cycle 3 path marking on the roundabout Tight bend in a shared path or path too narrow 2 Oncoming path users obscured 1 Bike path in dog leash-free area 1 Parking spaces in inappropriate places for major cycling route 1 Many vehicle entry/ exit points along shared path 1 Slippery paint on road 1 Lack of cycling infrastructure Poor linkage of cycling infrastructure 4 Cycling infrastructure coming to an abrupt end 3 Lack of cycling infrastructure in busy traffic areas 2 Intersection of infrastructure (e.g. moving from a road onto 4 a driveway or going from a paved surface to an uneven surface) Poor infrastructure maintenance (23%) (e.g. overgrown 7 vegetation; loose gravel; uneven surfaces and potholes in the road or path)

-Table 4 Number of reports of infrastructure factors contributing to falls
+Table 5 Number of reports of infrastructure factors contributing to falls

-Infrastructure factors identified for falls # of reports Infrastructure design issues Slippery surfaces (e.g. wet weather making surface of paint-markings slippery, road fixtures being slippery) 19 Poor layout of infrastructure (e.g. bike lanes ending at roundabout, tight bends, bollards/barriers) 8 Poor lighting or signage 3 Bicycle inappropriate grates in the roadway 3 Train tracks on the road 2 Intersection of infrastructure e.g. moving from a road onto a driveway or going from a paved surface to an uneven surface 9 Poor maintenance Loose gravel on route 3 Uneven surface 1 Other maintenance problems (e.g. mud on the path) 3
+Infrastructure factors identified for falls Number of reports Infrastructure design issues Slippery surfaces (e.g. slippery surface paint on the road, wet weather making the surface slippery, or fixtures on the road being slippery such as temporary roadwork covering) 19 Poor layout of existing infrastructure (e.g. bike lanes ending as they entered a roundabout, tight bends in a shared path, or bollards or barriers in the path) 8 Poor lighting or signage 3 Bicycle inappropriate grates in the roadway 3 Train tracks on the road 2 Intersection of infrastructure (e.g. moving from a road onto a driveway or going from a paved surface to an uneven surface) 9 Poor infrastructure maintenance Loose gravel on route 3 Uneven surface 1 Other maintenance problems, e.g. mud on the path3 3